 The next decade in cycling showed even more widespread doping.
-Drug tests during the 2000 Tour de France revealed that in forty-five percent of participants' urine there was some evidence of both drugs and supplements.45 The failed drug tests continued during 2004 when Olympic Gold Medalist Tyler Hamilton faced a two-year suspension from the sport because he failed two blood doping tests.46 In 2006, the doping allegations worsened, when a number of cyclists were banned from participating in the Tour because of failed drug tests.47
+Drug tests during the 2000 Tour de France revealed that in forty-five percent of participants' urine there was some evidence of both drugs and supplements.
+The failed drug tests continued during 2004 when Olympic Gold Medalist Tyler Hamilton faced a two-year suspension from the sport because he failed two blood doping tests.
+In 2006, the doping allegations worsened, when a number of cyclists were banned from participating in the Tour because of failed drug tests.

-The first major sightings of gene doping in the sport surfaced in 1998, when the number one ranked Spanish team was expelled from the Tour because large amounts of EPO and growth hormone were discovered in the team's possession; there were more than 400 vials of drugs found in one of the team's cars.48 Thereafter, five other Spanish teams quit the race in an ostensible protest against the French police, whom they believed treated the expelled team unfairly.49 However, these other teams were also criticized since much of the media suspected their withdrawals were due to fear of being caught.50 This latest allegation prompted the creation of the anti-doping Code, which shows the ability of cycling to act as a catalyst for prompting change in doping policies.51 men's pro cycling teams participated on a voluntary basis."52 ACE's Pure Sport program tried to be proactive against the rise of gene doping by using "longitudinal analysis of blood samples to establish baseline levels of numerous biomarkers (e.g., blood composition and hormone levels)" for each competitive rider.53 The program tracked baseline values and once any minor deviation was triggered, it could be identified and investigated without needing to detect a specific banned substance.54 In 2008, the emergence of the 'biological passport' program was embraced by the UCI and WADA; however, it is deemed less thorough than the program offered by ACE.55
+The first major sightings of gene doping in the sport surfaced in 1998, when the number one ranked Spanish team was expelled from the Tour because large amounts of EPO and growth hormone were discovered in the team's possession; there were more than 400 vials of drugs found in one of the team's cars.
+Thereafter, five other Spanish teams quit the race in an ostensible protest against the French police, whom they believed treated the expelled team unfairly.
+However, these other teams were also criticized since much of the media suspected their withdrawals were due to fear of being caught.
+This latest allegation prompted the creation of the anti-doping Code, which shows the ability of cycling to act as a catalyst for prompting change in doping policies.

+In 2006, the Agency for Cycling Ethics (ACE) was founded "as an organization of anti-doping specialists that administered independent testing programs in which several men's pro cycling teams participated on a voluntary basis."
+ACE's Pure Sport program tried to be proactive against the rise of gene doping by using "longitudinal analysis of blood samples to establish baseline levels of numerous biomarkers (e.g., blood composition and hormone levels)" for each competitive rider.
+The program tracked baseline values and once any minor deviation was triggered, it could be identified and investigated without needing to detect a specific banned substance.
+In 2008, the emergence of the 'biological passport' program was embraced by the UCI and WADA; however, it is deemed less thorough than the program offered by ACE.